TheThirdOne/random-sorting/README.md

 This causes `arr[0]` to always end up in `arr[n-1]`; subsequent iterations are not that clear cut though because `siftDown` is called.
-There are still a few lines like the ones in heapify, but they are overshadowed by the pattern on the top of the main line which leads to the crosshatching pattern in the heap sort.
+There are still a few lines like the ones in heapify, but they are overshadowed by the pattern on the top of the main line which leads to the crosshatching pattern in the heap sort. [^6]

+[^6]: Further composition analysis could be done on the internals on the loop

 Looking at heap sort as a whole with this new understanding, may emphasize and explain the pattern in the bottom left.
 The exact reason the lines and the crosshatching